Serving Clients Throughout Southern California

 Where Does Bail Money Go?

-When an individual is arrested and charged with a crime, they may be given the option to post bail in order to be released from custody while they await trial.
-Bail is a financial guarantee that the defendant will return to court as required.
-The bail amount is set by the court and is based on several factors including the severity of the crime, the defendant’s criminal history, and the defendant’s ties to the community.
+Bail is a financial guarantee that the defendant will return to court as required and when an individual is arrested and charged with a crime, they may be given the option to post bail in order to be released from custody while they await trial.Β The severity of the crime, the defendant’s criminal history, and the defendant’s ties to the community are all factors that affect the bail amount set by the court.

 When an individual or their representative posts bail, the money goes towards the total bail amount set by the court.
 This money is held in a special account, usually managed by the court or a government agency, until the case is resolved.

-It’s important to note that bail money is not intended to be a punishment, it’s only purpose is to ensure the defendant returns to court.
+It’s important to have in mind that bail money is not meant to be a punishment.
+Its there to make sure the defendant returns to court.
 If the defendant can’t afford to pay bail, they can apply for a public defender or a bail hearing to ask the judge to lower the bail or release them on their own recognizance.

 What If the Defendant Is Found Convicted For The Crime?

-The court holds bail money until the case is resolved.
-So long as the arrested defendant appears in court at the designated required dates, bail money will be provided back to the person who posted it.
-In some cases where the defendant is convicted, bail money can be used to pay court fines.
+The court holds bail money until the case is resolved, as long as the arrested defendant appears in court at the designated required dates, bail amount will be provided back to the person who posted it. bail money can be used to pay court fines in some cases where the defendant is convicted.

 If you’re using a bail bonds company to post bail, the premium you pay will not be paid back regardless of what happens with the case.
 However, should you choose to post the entire bail amount yourself, you will need to wait until the defendant has successfully appeared in court on all required dates and the case is resolved.